thoughtbot/griddler/README.md

 ## Deprecated as of June 6, 2024

-Griddler has been deprecated in favor of ActionMailer since this is built into Rails now.
+Griddler has been deprecated in favor of [ActionMailbox](https://guides.rubyonrails.org/action_mailbox_basics.html) since this is built into Rails now.

 Griddler
 ========